 1) Evaluate your method of transportation

 The first way to reduce freight forwarding expenses is to evaluate and reconsider your mode of transportation.
-Most noteworthy, sea freight transportation is typically a cheaper option than air freight, especially for international shipping.

 2) Ship during off-peak periods